Protag0nist/Volatility-Install-Debian/README.md

-# Volatility-Install-Debian
+# Volatility 2 Install Script for Kali VMs.
-A simple bash script that (hopefully) makes the installation of Volatility 2 easier on Debian systems.
+A simple bash script that automates the installation of Volatility 2 via a single script.
+This script was designed to be executed within a Kali Linux VM, sourced from kali.org.
+It may work on other Debian-based OS however this as not been tested at the moment.